felipecastilla/confluence-to-google-drive-migration/README.md

 # download every page as a .doc file using the Confluence export API
 yarn ctogdm download

-# render the downloaded documents into the structured output directory
+# render the downloaded documents and convert them into .docx files
 yarn ctogdm render

 # copy attachments from the Confluence export bundle into the output directory